rayhog/aviator-jekyll-template/_api/sw_release1.6.md

   <br>
   ![API Image](/images/sw_release.png){:class="img-responsive"} <br>

-  The software release node connects to the software edtion, software nodes, and support stage nodes by the 'HAS_A` relationship.
+  The software release node connects to the software edtion, software nodes, and support stage nodes by the `HAS_A` relationship.
   The software release and support stage nodes are connected by the 'HAS_A' relationship, which has attributes.
   To access information about a relationship, you assign it an alias, for later reference.
-It is placed in front of the colon `-[my_alias:HAS_A]->`
+  You place the alias in front of the colon `-[my_alias:HAS_A]->`

   The following query returns data for the end date of of the software release's support stage.
   <br>